 The school has very high expectations for children's attendance.
 The school recognises the need for children to be in school as much as possible in order to take advantage of the opportunities offered.
-The school's attendance policy, which is regularly reviewed, goes to ensure high levels of attendance.
+The school's attendance policy, which is regularly reviewed, contributes to high levels of attendance.